 It’s a very rigorous examination, and typically takes around seven years of training to complete.
 Tasting is probably the hardest part, but it’s also a great discipline to learn, because once you’ve been taught how to taste, it stays with you forever.

 I taste the base wines to help decide on the Squerryes blends for each vintage we release.
 As we don’t produce still wines on the estate, I also choose wines for our restaurant wine list that showcases what good wine should be; made with passion, in exceptional terroir by great people.

-I’ll also help the team with selecting wines to sell at Flint & Oak, write tasting notes, and match wines for our Squerryes member events, and wine and cheese evenings.
+I’ll also help the team with selecting wines to sell in our on site wine shop the Cellar Door, write tasting notes, and match wines for our Squerryes member events, and wine and cheese evenings.

 When I first discovered English wine in the 1970s, it wasn’t a serious industry by any means, but the idea of producing sparkling wine was absolutely inspired.
 Our soil and climate is so similar to Champagne’s, which has transformed the industry.

 Our Blanc de Blancs 2014 is such a special, impressive wine.
 It’s got the Squerryes style, but in a really pure form.
 Using 100% Chardonnay grapes, we’ve made a beautiful, elegant wine with great length and complexity.